-Time and place Expected behaviour Possible negative Consequences behaviour Eating lunch and Sensible eating and Being rude or silly 1 1st warning lining up to go to park table manners; calm with food; rude 2 2 nd warning movement around language; swearing; 3 5 mins time out at dining hall; lining up waving hands about; park, recorded in when asked; listening not respecting others' Incident Book well personal space; using too loud a voice; talking across a table; arguing; moving carelessly in hall; continued talking; not using eyes and ears when listening Walking to park Walking either clearly Not respecting the 1 1st warning with a partner, or formation when 2 2 nd warning clearly in single file; walking; being too 3 5 mins time out at talking quietly if with loud in a public space; park, recorded in a partner; maintaining lagging behind, or Incident Book a sensible gap when bumping into, the moving in a line people in front; running At the park Enjoying park time: Playing too roughly; 1 1 st warning looking after self and twisting swings or the 2 2 nd warning others red seats; being over- 3 5 mins time out at competitive; arguing park, same or about the make-up of following day,

-Participating in a team game cheerfully with enthusiasm teams; arguing about who won or lost recorded in Incident Book Leaving park and returning to school Being ready, quickly and efficiently, when asked to line up; walking and behaving as listed above in "walking to park".
+Time and place Expected behaviour Possible negative Consequences behaviour Eating lunch and Sensible eating and Being rude or silly 1 1st warning lining up to go to park table manners; calm with food; rude 2 2 nd warning movement around language; swearing; 3 teachers are dining hall; lining up waving hands about; informed to speak to when asked; listening not respecting others' child and decide on well personal space; using next steps too loud a voice; talking across a table; Extreme behaviour such arguing; moving as swearing, being carelessly in hall; aggressive or physical, continued talking; not needs to be recorded in using eyes and ears incident book when listening Walking to park Walking either clearly Not respecting the 1 1st warning with a partner, or formation when 2 2 nd warning clearly in single file; walking; being too 3 teachers are talking quietly if with loud in a public space; informed to speak to a partner; maintaining lagging behind, or child and decide on bumping into, the next steps a sensible gap when moving in a line people in front; running Extreme behaviour such as swearing, being aggressive or physical, needs to be recorded in incident book At the park Enjoying park time: looking after self and others Participating in a team game cheerfully with enthusiasm Playing too roughly; twisting swings or the red seats; being over- competitive; arguing about the make-up of teams; arguing about who won or lost 1 1st warning 2 2nd warning 3 teachers are informed to speak to child and decide on next steps Extreme behaviour such as swearing, being aggressive or physical, needs to be recorded in incident book Leaving park and returning to school Being ready, quickly and efficiently, when asked to line up; walking and behaving as listed above in "walking to park".
 Unnecessary delay and keeping others waiting; continuing to argue; walking and behaving as listed above in "walking to park".
-1 1st warning 2 2nd warning 3 5 mins time out at park on following day, recorded in Incident Book
+1 1st warning 2 2nd warning 3 teachers are informed to speak to child and decide on next steps Extreme behaviour such as swearing, being aggressive or physical, needs to be recorded in incident book